Marketing and Research

 - Thomas Register of Manufacturers

-One of the most popular manufacturers directories for the US.
+One of the most popular manufacturers directories for the U.S. Resource for industrial information.
 Search by company name for contact info, product lines & brands.
 Or, search by product/service to gather list of companies that make or supply that product.
 Requires free registration.

 - A-Z Index of U.S. Government Departments and Agencies